liuhailong2022/bike-rental-app/README.md

 The technology stack for this project is:
 - React
-- Node.js
+- Node.js / Express
 - PostgreSQL

-The folder structure for this project
+The folder structure for this project (TBD)
 ```
 bike-rental-app/
 ├── client/